Ruuudy1/HFT_PYNQZ1-Z2/README.md

 - Integrated DMA-based pipeline for PS-PL-PS data flow
 - Created standalone Ethernet module for loopback testing
 - Rewrote all Python 2 code to Python 3
-- Reduced order book from 4096 to 128 depth
 - Added data width converters and time metadata converters

 ---